random-js/DMLS/manual.md

 #Note: Time is always in ms

 #Note: All functions require all parameters.
 When not all are given, it may cause errors/problems

+#Note: The recents array of an user is saved when saving json, but not loaded with server.start